team1306/badger-log/README.md

 [![](https://jitpack.io/v/team1306/badger-log.svg)](https://jitpack.io/#team1306/badger-log)

 The easiest annotation-based NetworkTables utility.
+A modern replacement for SmartDashboard.

-## About
+# About

 The why behind this project.
 SmartDashboard provides some methods, but it lacks a lot of functionality desirable in a robot program.